al3xandr3/al3xandr3.github.io/_posts/2010-08-08-download-videolectures-videos-vlc.md

 ---
-layout: post

 title: How to download videolectures.net videos with VLC
 category: project
 tags:
   - automation
   - project
-intro: "videolectures.net has very good content, here's a way to download its videos"
+excerpt: "videolectures.net has very good content, here's a way to download its videos"
 ---

 [videolectures.net][1] has very good content but, no good way to download the